Earl Robinson

-Robinson (left) and Paul Robeson at rehearsal for the first "Ballad for Americans" performance in 1939.

-Earl Hawley Robinson (July 2, 1910 – July 20, 1991) was an American composer, arranger and folk music singer-songwriter from Seattle, Washington.
+Earl Hawley Robinson (July 2, 1910 – July 20, 1991) was an American composer, arranger, and folk singer-songwriter from Seattle, Washington.
 Robinson is remembered for his music, including the cantata "Ballad for Americans" and songs such as "Joe Hill" and "Black and White", which expressed his left-leaning political views.
-He wrote many popular songs and music for Hollywood films, including his collaboration with Lewis Allan on the 1940s hit "The House I Live In" from the Academy Award winning film of the same name.
+He wrote many popular songs and music for Hollywood films, including his collaboration with Lewis Allan on the 1940s hit "The House I Live In" from the Academy Award–winning film of the same name.
 He was a member of the Communist Party from the 1930s to the 1950s.

 The jazz clarinetist Perry Robinson (19382018) was his son.

 Career in music

-Robinson studied violin, viola and piano as a child, and studied composition at the University of Washington, receiving a BM and teaching certificate in 1933.
+Robinson studied the violin, viola, and piano as a child and studied composition at the University of Washington, receiving a BM and teaching certificate in 1933.
 While at Washington, Robinson was a member of Phi Mu Alpha Sinfonia, a men's music fraternity.
-In 1934 he moved to New York City where he studied with Hanns Eisler and Aaron Copland.
-He was also involved with the depression-era WPA Federal Theatre Project, and was actively involved in the anti-fascist movement and was the musical director at the Communist-run Camp Unity in upstate New York.
-In the 1940s he worked on film scores in Hollywood until he was blacklisted for being a Communist.
+In 1934, he moved to New York City where he studied with Hanns Eisler and Aaron Copland.
+He was also involved with the Depression-era WPA Federal Theatre Project, was actively involved in the anti-fascist movement, and was the musical director at the communist-run Camp Unity in upstate New York.
+In the 1940s, he worked on film scores in Hollywood until he was blacklisted for being a communist.
 Unable to work in Hollywood, he moved back to New York, where he headed the music program at Elisabeth Irwin High School, directing the orchestra and chorus.